 Good communication is fundamental to all aspects of life.
 Learning how to interact socially and developing independence relies on communication skills.

-Therapists maintain close contact with all departments, liaising and providing training, to ensure youngsters are actively encouraged to use and develop their communication skills throughout their waking hours.
+Therapists maintain close contact with all departments, liaising and providing training, to ensure young people are actively encouraged to use and develop their communication skills throughout their day.

-Young people take part in individual and group speech therapy sessions while therapists are also actively involved in classroom based activities too.
-Having fun is an important part of learning to communicate and games provide excellent opportunities to practice new skills.
+Young people take part in individual and group speech therapy sessions; while therapists are also actively involved in classroom based activities, college and every-day activities too.
+Providing plenty of motivating opportunities to communicate by a variety of means improves participation and well – being.

 The speech and language therapy department offer:

-- specialist assessment and regular speech and language therapy input to all students at Ivybridge, implemented across the waking curriculum
+• Specialist assessment and access to speech and language therapy input to all young people at Ivybridge, implemented across the day.